 For our lawmakers to consider the community, fire safety and the environment when siting large BESS projects.
 We’d like to see:

-• No (large scale) BESS is areas zoned for residential - industrial only
+• No (large scale) BESS in areas zoned for residential - industrial only zoning

 • Significant setbacks from homes, hospitals, schools, other sensitive receptors.